-loan £4,207 entitlement of full-time undergraduate from family with £50,000 expected to favour cutting grants and loans for those on higher incomes after George Osborne, the shadow changel-lor, said last week that the par-ty would slash benefits for the better-off to tackle the public-sector deficit.
-In addition, Browne, who will report after the election, has come under pressure to recommend raising annual tuition fees to at least £5,000 from the present calling of \$3,225.
+entitlement of full-time undergraduate from family with £50,000 loan £4,207 expected to favour cutting grants and loans for those on higher incomes after George Osborne, the shadow chance-lor, said last week that the par-ty would slash benefits for the better-off to tackle the public-sector deficit.
+In addition, Browne, who will report after the election, has come under pressure to recommend raising annual tuition fees to at least £5,000 from the present ceiling of £3,255.